jtremback/cross-chain-validation/spec/valset-update-protocol.md

 #### Sent by the parent blockchain

 - ChangeValidatorSet(validatorSet, seqNum): Packet sent by the parent blockchain to the baby blockchain to express the demand of the parent blockchain to modify the validator set of the baby blockchain.
-"New" validator set is defined in the *validatorSet* parameter, whereas the *seqNum* represents the unique identifier of the demand.
+Validator set modifications are defined in the *valSetUpdate* parameter, whereas the *seqNum* represents the unique identifier of the demand.

   *Remark:* There exists the acknowledgment packet for the ChangeValidatorSet packet.
 However, currently the acknowledgment packet does not influence any state transitions (as we introduce in the rest of the document).

 #### Sent by the baby blockchain

-- UnbondingOver(validatorSet, seqNum): Packet sent by the baby blockchain to signalize that the unbonding period has elapsed at the baby blockchain for every validator that is demanded in the *ChangeValidatorSet* packet with sequence number *seqNum*.
+- UnbondingOver(seqNums): Packet sent by the baby blockchain to signalize that the unbonding period has elapsed at the baby blockchain for every validator that is demanded in the *ChangeValidatorSet* packets with sequence numbers less than or equal to *seqNum*.

   *Remark:* There exists the acknowledgment packet for the UnbondingOver packet.
 However, currently the acknowledgment packet does not influence any state transitions (as we introduce in the rest of the document).